-Your Directors are pleased to present the Annual Report and the Audited Accounts forthe financial year ended March 31 2018.
+Your Directors are pleased to present the Annual Report along with the auditedfinancial statements for the financial year ended March 31 2020 ("year underreview").

 (Rs. in million)

 |Other Comprehensive Income for the year ||(197.3) ||16.2 |

 |Balance brought forward from previous year ||7474.6 ||7238.4 |

 |The Directors have made the following appropriations: || || |

 |Dividend distribution tax ||50.8* ||50.8 |

 |Amount transferred to Capital Redemption Reserve ||0 ||0 |

 |Carry forward ||7080.4 ||7474.6 |